Skip to content

 Note: API key

-Make sure you have followed the LLM setup guide and your api key is set up in a .env file in the same folder as your Notebook file (.ipynb).
+Make sure you have followed the LLM setup guide and that your api key is set up in a .env file in the same folder as your Notebook file (.ipynb).

 import vizro.plotly.express as px